 HOPE International makes sound stewardship a priority.
 We have received Charity Navigator’s top four-star rating nine years in a row—something only 1 percent of U.S. nonprofits achieve—and are a member of the Evangelical Council for Financial Accountability.
 To best steward HOPE’s resources, it is our board-approved policy to reserve the right to allocate 10 percent of all designated gifts toward administrative expenses.

 The main sources of HOPE’s funding are individuals, churches, private or family foundations, and the Homes for Hope program.
+HOPE does not solicit government funding.
 See our Form 990 for details.

 Internships are semester-based positions for undergraduate and graduate students of all disciplines.
 Fellowships are 9-12 month positions for experienced graduate students or business professionals.